denten/denten.github.io/_includes/CV/04-publications.md

 ### Manuscripts in Progress

 1. "Author Function: A Literary History of Artificial Intelligence."
-Book manuscript under contract with The University of Chicago Press as of February, 2020.
+Book manuscript under contract with The University of Chicago Press as of February, 2021.
-2. "Literary Theory for Robots."
-Book manuscript under contract with W.W.
-Norton as of Fall 2021.
-4. "The Evolution of Literary Cooperation."
+2. "The Evolution of Literary Cooperation."
 Book manuscript in progress.
-5. "Computational Narratology: Time, Space, and Agency in the Novel."
+3. "Computational Narratology: Time, Space, and Agency in the Novel."
 Book manuscript in early stages of development.